simoninireland/simplicial/doc/implementation/homology.rst

 and columns represent k-simplices.
 Reduction to Smith normal form works by exchanging pairs of rows (or columns), and adding one row (or column) to another row (or column).
 Extend these matrix operations to work on the labels as well as the elements.
-When the matrix is fully reduced, the number of zero columns represents the degree of :math:`Z_k` (whicxh we use when computing the Betti numbers); the labels on these columns form a basis for :math:`Z_k`, which is to say that any cycle around a hole can be constructed as some combination of the basis elements.
+When the matrix is fully reduced, the number of zero columns represents the degree of :math:`Z_k` (which we use when computing the Betti numbers); the labels on these columns form a basis for :math:`Z_k`, which is to say that any cycle around a hole can be constructed as some combination of the basis elements.